-CDFA has developed three funding areas, with two to three categories within each area.
+CDFA has developed three funding areas, with one to three categories within each area.
 In practice, concept proposals might seem to address elements from multiple funding areas and funding categories.
 However, applicants must select one funding category to identify the primary focus of their concept proposal.
 Identifying a funding category ensures that concept proposals are evaluated by reviewers with the appropriate area of expertise.
 The selected funding category cannot be changed once the concept proposal is submitted.
 Applicants may not submit multiple concept proposals for a single project or submit the same project over multiple funding categories.

 Concept proposals should:

 - Identify the specific and existing issue, problem, or need the project will address.

 - Include an outreach component addressing how project results, research findings, and conclusions will be extended to specialty crop growers.

 See the full RFP for complete details of each funding area and category below.

 Funding Area I: Market Enhancement

 Projects in this funding area will focus on increasing sales of California specialty crops through promotion of the California Grown identity, developing new markets, increasing opportunities in existing markets, improving availability, and increasing demand.